-- Place all materials, garments, etc., to be deloused in a polyethylene bag. - Add approximately one-half cup to one cup of the powder to the bag. - Thoroughly shake the powder into the clothing and apply thoroughly to all surfaces. - Allow the bag with the dusted clothing to stand at least four (4) hours. - Thoroughly shake the clothing to remove all pesticide dust before the garments or other possessions are returned to the inmate.
+- Place all materials, garments, etc., to be deloused in a polyethylene bag - Add approximately one-half cup to one cup of the powder to the bag - Thoroughly shake the powder into the clothing and apply thoroughly to all surfaces - Allow the bag with the dusted clothing to stand at least four (4) hours - Thoroughly shake the clothing to remove all pesticide dust before the garments or other possessions are returned to the inmate should be thoroughly cleaned.
+If vermin contamination is heavy, the services of a licensed pest control operator should be considered.